Design, Evolution, and Creation:

 The following pages provide an overview for many of my ideas (but not all) about origins:

 Reading this page (the one you're now reading), which briefly outlines each of my pages, will give you a "big picture" view of a wide range of origins questions.
-Recently, in September 2006, I wrote an FAQ about Creation, Evolution, and Intelligent Design (it's a set of responses to Frequently Asked Questions) that is a good summary of my views; you can begin with the "read me first" introduction, and continue with any parts of the Overview-FAQ that seem interesting.
+In September 2006 (with continuing revisions since then) I wrote an FAQ about Creation, Evolution, and Intelligent Design (it's a set of responses to Frequently Asked Questions) that is a good summary of my views; you can begin with the "read me first" introductory FAQ, and continue with any parts of the Overview-FAQ (which I think is the best balance of brevity and thoroughness) that seem interesting; I especially like Sections 5A-5G.

 The Compatibility of Science and Religion: This page asks, "If you learn and use science, will this weaken your faith?" and "Are science and religion at war?", and examines the relationships between science and natural process, and miracles, and scientism.

-Theology and Theistic Evolution explains why, even though I don't think "totally natural evolution" is the way it happened, I think this view should be carefully considered, and evolutionary creationists (who think natural evolution was God's method of creation) should be treated with respect as fellow Christians. { But I also ask "What is theistic, not just deistic, about theistic evolution?" and "What does 'God of the gaps' mean, and why should it be eliminated from our vocabulary?" }
+Theology and Theistic Evolution explains why, even though I don't think "totally natural evolution" is the way it happened, I think this view should be carefully considered, and evolutionary creationists (who think natural evolution was God's method of creation) should be treated with respect as fellow Christians. { But I also ask "What is theistic, not just deistic, about theistic evolution?" and "What does 'God of the gaps' mean (there are many possible meanings!), and why (due to this ambiguity) should it be eliminated from our vocabulary?" }

 Methodological Naturalism (Are scientists required to always conclude that "it happened by natural process"?) and Intelligent Design (What is it?) and Intelligent Design (Is it scientific?) were "split off" from a page — The Origin of Life: A Test-Case for Naturalism — that asks, "Is a natural origin of the first carbon-based life accepted by most scientists (and textbook authors) because this theory is supported by scientific evidence-and-logic, or because of naturalistic philosophy?", and — before it was split apart — provided an integrated overview for a wide range of ideas about methodological naturalism and design theories, closed science and open science, critical questions and scientific freedom.